ameeena/employee-test/README.md

      client_id: "**\***"
      client_secret: "**\***"

-7. Once API key is obtained add it in the header in the swagger UI
+7. Once API key is obtained add it in the header in the swagger UI as - Bearer API_KEY and authorize
-8. Once authorization is successfull Add and Remove Employee will also be possible
+8. Once authorization is successfull Add, Update and Remove Employee will also be possible.